GovTechSG/apex-cloud-auth/docs/dev/jwt-auth.md

 These [APIs](docs/hello-world/jwt-auth.md) can be subscribed to and can help the Devloper to test the signed JWT:

-- Evaluate if the JWT authencation header has been generated correctly.
+- Evaluate if the JWT authentication header has been generated correctly.
 - Test and evaluate the SHA256 hash which is sent to the API.